acidburn0zzz/e-juice-calc/README.md

 For build instructions visit the <a href="https://gitlab.com/rszibele/qml-language-bridge">qml-language-bridge repository</a>.

 Once both e-juice-calc and qml-language-bridge have been installed, copy both the binaries and the res folder into a new folder called deploy.

-As of 21.08.2018 e-juice-calc only supports loading the QML resources from the path `res/` relative to the executable `ejuicecalc`.
-This will likely change in future versions.
+You can now run the executable `ejuicecalc`.

+On GNU/Linux e-juice-calc searches for the Main.qml file in the following locations, ordered by preference:
+* /usr/share/e-juice-calc/res/Main.qml
+* /usr/local/share/e-juice-calc/res/Main.qml
+* res/Main.qml